brohrer/dsmq/README.md

 ## What it does

-TODO:
+Part mail room, part bulletin board, dsmq is a central location for sharing messages between processes, even when they are running on computers scattered around the world.

-dsmq is a central location
+Its defining characteristic is its bare-bones simplicity.

 ## How to use it